 And you have to be honest with yourself about your current level of fitness and experience to ensure you’re choosing an appropriate plan.

-How can runners customize A ready-made running plan to better suit them?
+How to customize A ready-made running plan?

 In a word, experience!